home

 DOI: 10.1109/MP.2005.1502497

-Prof. Christos Kozyrakis (EE and CS Depts.) has modified a presentation by Prof. David Patterson (EECS Dept., UC Berkeley) that tells you how to have a bad career as a graduate student.
+Prof. Christos Kozyrakis (EE and CS Depts.) has modified a presentation by Prof. Dave Patterson (EECS Dept., UC Berkeley) that tells you how to have a bad career in research and academia.
 The presentation is available on his homepage and has excellent insights into common misunderstandings about how to succeed in graduate school.

 Question: Can you give me advice on my background and chances for admissions?